 - Information security courses at Coursera

 Once you have taken some coding or other courses, you also need to demonstrate that you can put what you’ve learned into practice by working on some real-world projects.
+Take a look at these tech jobs in 2020.
 For coders, the easiest way to do that is to contribute code to an open-source project.
 It helps if you can work with a team of people led by an influential individual who would be willing to endorse your work to prospective employers.

 4. Start Your Own Business